httpd - the NAT32 HTTP daemonSYNOPSIS

 The User-Agent string can be set via the agent "str" command, where str denotes the actual User-Agent string to be used.
 Be sure to include the string in double-quotes if it contains spaces.

 The NAT32 HTTPD supports the WebSocket Protocol as specified in RFC 6455.
 The protocol allows web clients to establish a persistent TCP connection to a Web Server in order to send and receive text or binary data for almost any purpose.
 Please see the ws command for more details.
-An interesting side-effect of the NAT32 ad-blocking feature is that unwanted traffic is redirected to the NAT32 honeypot, which serves file nofile.htm is served and the offending URL is revealed.
+An interesting side-effect of the NAT32 ad-blocking feature is that unwanted traffic is redirected to the NAT32 honeypot, which serves file nofile.htm and the offending URL is revealed.

 httpget, Password Checking, setns, sh, tcl, Web Interface, wpad, wproxy, WebSockets